SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2020-09-03-mandarc-vi.md

 you are my moonbeam, my only moonbeam<br/>
 you break my debuffs when times are blue<br/>
 i hope you'll see, girl, how much we need two<br/>
-please don't make my moonbeam askew
+please don't tilt my moonbeam askew

 a secret shared, girl, became a lover<br/>
 each morning bless-ed by your sweet kiss<br/>